1 Herd purpose

 We may know that we’re on the road to nowhere, but why would we let that stop us?

-What we take to be deep personal needs are for the most part learned responses to social imperatives and incentives.
+What we take to be deep personal needs are learned responses to social imperatives and incentives.
 We don’t feel much need for art or truth or faith.
 But we may be led by conformity, self-interest or prestige to pretend that we do.

-The arts can thrive only in societies that place a high value on form, leisure, ceremony, hierarchy and the unnecessary.
+The arts can thrive only in societies that place a high value on form, leisure, ceremony, hierarchy and what is supernumerary.

 The great monuments of thought and art which lend human life its meaning mean nothing at all to most people.
 They see in them nothing to fill their purses or their vacant minds.
 Truth for most of us is a thing far less serious than our own amusements.